 As a DIYer, you could consider using a high-quality, professional brush in the 2 to 2-1/2 inch range--this is not a tool to cut costs with!
 Remember to paint entire surfaces together as brushing up against a wet edge will give a good finish, but dry or semi-dry edges can cause lifting, bumps, and unsightly brush marks.
 Take your time, and don't forget to paint cabinet edges!
 If you choose to hire a team of professionals, or have access to professional gear, the best tools to choose for this process would be an airless sprayer, or even a HPLV sprayer.
 These would help provide a really smooth finish.

 Leave it to the Professionals!

 If the process of achieving excellent results sounds like more than you want to tackle yourself, give us a call!
 The painting pros at Five Star Painting have the skills and experience to make your kitchen cabinets look like new again.
 All you have to do is choose a color, and we'll take care of the rest.
 Schedule a free estimate using our online calendar or call 888-261-3633.
 To that point, if you get bitten by the home makeover bug, keep in mind Five Star Painting is part of the Neighborly community of home service brands.
-Whether it's new landscaping or a new lighting design you're craving after your cabinet update, Neighborly has the professionals to get the job(s) done!
+Whether it's new landscaping or a new lighting design you're craving after your cabinet update, Neighborly Link opens in a new tabhas the professionals to get the job(s) done!